 Why Global Businesses Are Choosing Birmingham

 You can’t talk about Birmingham’s explosive rise without talking about the strength of its commercial sector.
-As the second city experiences huge amounts of investment, regeneration and redevelopment, the commercial sector has grown alongside it, attracting global businesses such as HSBC, Deutsche Bank and PwC.
+As the second city experiences huge amounts of investment, regeneration and redevelopment, the commercial sector has grown alongside it, which is why global businesses are choosing Birmingham.

 This concept of decentralisation – moving large sections of a business to other locations – isn’t just occurring in the UK either.
 It’s a global trend.